madhu0505096/SQL-CaseStudies/casestudy1.md

 | B           | sushi        |

-1.The customer C hasn't purchased anything after his/her membership
+1.The customer C DOESN'T have a membership so excluded.
-2. Customer A bought 'Ramen' as the first dish after the membership
+2. Customer A bought 'curry' as the first dish after the membership
 3. Customer B bought 'Sushi' as the first dish after the membership

 ## __Question7: Which item was purchased just before the customer became a member?__